cklb/pymoskito/docs/tutorial/test_controller.rst

 Start PyMoskito loading the created files.

-Choose the RodPendulum as model, the ODEInt as solver, the BasicController as Conntroller, the AdditiveMixer as ModelMixer and the SmoothTransition as Trajectory.
+Choose the RodPendulum as model, the ODEInt as solver, the BasicController as Controller, the AdditiveMixer as ModelMixer and the SmoothTransition as Trajectory.

 Change the solver's end time to 10 and Input A of ModelMixer to Controller.
+To enter string values, type :py:data:`'Controller'` or :py:data:`"Controller"` and press enter to confirm the input:

 .. image:: ../pictures/ControllerTest1.jpg